-• Please Note: 50% WB should be done to avoid anterior hip irritation caused by holding the hip in flexion while standing.
-The patient should be instructed to set his/her foot flat on the floor while standing.
+• Please Note: 50% WB should be done to avoid anterior hip irritation caused by holding the hip in flexion.
+The patient should be instructed to set his/her foot flat on the floor without putting more than 50% weight on it.
 The PT referral will state if weight bearing restrictions vary from this.